emdelsa/CourseProjectRepo1/README.md

 According to this model this data set contains 6 x 30 x 2 x 2 x 2 x 3 x 2 = 8640 observations and 8 columns

+This data set is provided as a data frame in a file called "TidyData.txt"

+The Code Book for this data set is provided in a file called "CodeBook.md"

 ## 2. The Script